• Skip to primary navigation

 We know the highly trained professionals that are tasked with conducting polygraph tests as polygraph examiners.
 A polygraph examiner must be licensed and highly trained in the intricacies of the polygraph in order to dispensate his duties properly.

 In questioning a suspect or convicted felon, a polygraph examiner cannot just strap the person to a chair, connect wires and start asking questions.
-A polygraph examiner usually holds a meeting with the chief attorney in order to determine which questions are to be asked to the person.
+A polygraph examiner usually holds a meeting with the chief attorney to determine which questions are to be asked to the person.

 Having a specific direction of the outlined questioning route will help in understanding what to be asked and which questioning guidelines to follow in the process.